Drogheda feud: Abduction and beating in Moneymore

 In November 2018 a man was found stripped, beaten and stabbed in a house in Moneymore estate.
 A rival gang had abducted him a short time before.
 After Gardaí had rescued him, the fire brigade had to deal with a burning car that had gas cylinders inside.
 The abduction had happened about 24 hours after an arson attack that had destroyed a car.
+In June 2020, warrants were issued at Dublin Circuit Criminal Court for the arrest of Josh Boylan and his brother Keith Boylan in relation to the earlier November 2018 incident in Moneymore estate.
+Defense lawyers submitted that both men had gone into hiding due to a genuine threat to their lives.
+Prosecuting lawyers informed the court that the defendants appeared to have left the jurisdiction and bench warrants would be required to launch any future extradition proceedings against them.

 Lawrence's Park arson attack

 A house in Lawrence's Park, near Moneymore estate, was petrol-bombed.
 Further petrol-bomb attacks were seen in the following days.

 Shooting of Brendan Maguire

-Brendan Maguire, brother of Owen, was shot on 26 February 2019 as he walked out of a toyshop in the M1 retail park during broad daylight.
+Brendan Maguire, a 40-year-old brother of Owen, was the target of an attempted assassination on the afternoon of 26 February 2019, as he returned to his car after a gym workout at the M1 retail park on the northern outskirts of Drogheda.
+A black Volkswagen Passat was seen driving past and a passenger fired 5 shots from a 9mm pistol, with 3 bullets hitting Maguire in the neck and torso.
+Maguire was then rushed to the nearby Our Lady of Lourdes's Hospital to undergo emergency surgery under armed Garda protection.
 He spent a number of weeks in hospital recovering from the shooting.
 He had previously received a suspended sentence of ten months for brawling.

 Local politician Ged Nash criticised Gardaí senior management and the minister for not retaining more probationers.
 He also said that the gangs were "running riot".